Full disclosure: This post contains affiliate links. ?

 The 20 Core Japanese Adjectives and Adverbs

-Add more description and color to your Japanese!
+Add more words in Japanese to help with descriptions!
 Here are the most common Japanese adjectives and adverbs.

 Take note of すごい (sugoi) – “amazing.”
 It’s so commonly used, it means many things.
 “Cool,” “wow,” “that’s crazy,” etc. It’s a catch-all exclamation and is often used in reply to stories or when shown something (like yummy food, beautiful scenery, or a cool picture).